 Instructions

-- In a small bowl, combine gochujang, gochugaru, soy sauce, rice vinegar, sugar, toasted sesame oil, water, and Buldak sauce, and mix well.
+- In a small bowl, combine gochujang, gochugaru, soy sauce, rice vinegar, sugar, toasted sesame oil, water, and Buldak sauce.

 - In a large skillet over medium-high heat, heat 1 tablespoon of oil until shimmering.
-Add half the mushrooms and cook for 1-2 minutes on each side until golden brown on the bottoms.
+Add half the mushrooms and cook for 1-2 minutes on each side until they are golden brown.
 Remove to a plate and repeat with the remaining half.

-- Add the remaining oil to the same pan.
-Immediately add garlic and sauté for 30 seconds until fragrant.
+- Add 1 tablespoon of oil to the empty pan.
+Immediately add garlic and cook for 30 seconds until fragrant.
 Then, add the sauce mixture and bring to a simmer.

-- Add back the mushrooms and cook uncovered for 3-4 minutes, flipping once in between, until the sauce slightly reduces and the mushrooms are evenly coated.
-Serve immediately with a bowl of steaming hot rice and grilled meat.
+- Return the mushrooms to the pan and cook uncovered for 3-4 minutes, flipping once in between, until the sauce reduces slightly and the mushrooms are evenly coated.
+Serve immediately.

 Ej